Migrating sermons from Sermon Manager for WordPress to SermonAudio

 To get set up:

-3. Open the command palette again and activate “Tasks: Open Workspace Tasks”
+4. Open the command palette again and activate “Workspaces: Open Workspace Configuration File”

-Now every time I open the workspace, assets are rebuilt as I modify them and Horizon and the scheduler run automatically.
+Now every time I open the workspace, assets are rebuilt as I modify them; Horizon, Pulse, and the scheduler start running automatically; and stale logs and failed jobs are pruned, keeping my database at a manageable size.

 Visual Studio Code Workspaces and PHP Intelephense